-When the CDC first announced the outbreak on April 5, it was unable to point to a food item, grocery store or restaurant chain that may have caused the 72 initial illnesses in five states.
-A week later, with nearly 40 more people sick in six states, the agency announced that ground beef might be the culprit, though it still wasn’t sure of a common supplier, distributor or brand of meat.
-Traceback investigations remain ongoing, the CDC says.
+The outbreak originally stumped CDC investigators, who were initially unable to point to a food item, grocery store or restaurant chain that may have caused the 72 initial illnesses in five states.
+A week later, with nearly 40 more people sick in six states, the agency announced that ground beef might be the culprit.

-The outbreak is now the third-largest multi-state E. coli outbreak in 20 years, the CDC says.
-Illnesses have been reported in Kentucky, Ohio, Virginia, Tennessee, Georgia and Indiana, and 17 people have been hospitalized.
+But the agency also warned that ill people sickened by the outbreak — which is one of the largest multi-state E. Coli outbreaks in decades — ate ground beef from many sources, and investigators continue to look for products that may be contaminated.
+Illnesses have been reported in Kentucky, Ohio, Virginia, Tennessee, Georgia, Indiana, Florida, Illinois, Minnesota and Mississippi, and 21 people have been hospitalized.
 No deaths or major complications have been reported.

 The CDC is not recommending that consumers avoid all ground beef, according to the latest statement, but the agency emphasized the importance of handling and cooking raw meat safely.
 Ground beef should be cooked to at least 160 degrees to reduce the risk of transmitting food-borne illness, and cooks should wash their hands and any surfaces and kitchen tools that come into contact with raw meat.
 Raw beef should also be refrigerated or frozen within two hours of purchase, the CDC says.